 100% Financing for Veterinarians – Purchase, Construction, Refinance

 Veterinarians are a preferred business type for SBA lenders since many practices do very well and rarely default on their loans.
-Lenders realize that the barriers to entry for veterinary practices can high and as a result those who are ready to open their own practice typically have the requisite education and required experience.
+Lenders realize that the barriers to entry for veterinary practices can be high and as a result those who are ready to open their own practice typically have the requisite education and required experience.

 The success rate of most veterinary clinics makes it possible to obtain 100% loan to value financing with a 25 year amortization in the following instances: